Freelancing guide for beginners

 These are the most common payment methods to use when withdrawing freelance earnings:

-• Cheque – The most time-consuming method.
-Sure, you dodge extra charges but, not only do you often have to wait for the cheque to arrive in the post (which will take a fair while from international clients), you'll also have to wait a few days before it's processed and finally in your bank account.
+- Cheque – Sure, you dodge extra charges but this is the most time-consuming method.
+Not only do you often have to wait for the cheque to arrive in the post (which will take a fair while from international clients), but you'll also have to wait a few days before it's processed and finally in your bank account.

 One last thing: to get freelance work, make sure you look professional online.